FarmBot-Docs/farmbot-genesis/v1.0/Reference-Docs/bill-of-materials/shopping-list.md

 ---
 title: "Shopping List"
 slug: "shopping-list"
-excerpt: "Building your own FarmBot?
+description: "Building your own FarmBot?
 Here is a shopping list, organized by supplier."
 ---

 * toc